Phil Ochs: Education and journalism: 1956–1961

+Career

-1962–1966
+New York City: 1962–1966

 Ochs arrived in New York City in 1962 and began performing in numerous small folk nightclubs, eventually becoming an integral part of the Greenwich Village folk music scene.
 He emerged as an unpolished but passionate vocalist who wrote pointed songs about current events: war, civil rights, labor struggles and other topics.
 While others described his music as "protest songs", Ochs preferred the term "topical songs".

+However, in order to get by, in November 1962, Ochs accepted $50 to record a children's album, a collection of traditional popular campfire songs, titled Camp Favorites (1963).
+In 1963, Cameo Records released this budget LP.
+Ochs requested his name not be used and it wasn't until well after his death that its existence became known.
+The Campers consists of Ochs (who is not credited on the record), an unknown female vocalist and a group of children.